Dec 1

 "She's a suspicious character"

-E says the problem was my immediate return: they thought I was trying to circumvent the 6-month visitor visa rule.
+trying to circumvent the 6-month visitor visa rule.
 And the customs agent did cite that rule, so E is probably right.

 Arrived at Leyton house mid-morning and crashed for most of the day.
 E still at work, R and V in Oz.